 Content presents is a huge opportunity to rank better in search engine results.
-A website should have a variety of content pages including static content, landing pages, form pages, thank you pages, and blogs.
+For starters; a website should have a variety of content pages including static content, landing pages, form pages, thank you pages, and blogs.
 Get creative with your content to attract more visitors.
 The top two goal for a web content strategy should be to help improve the visibility and user experience.
 This article focuses more on visibility for search engines.

-In addition to keywords, your website content should indicate to Google bots that you are the expert, authority in your field, and that high-quality / trustworthy material is offered.
+Your website content should indicate to Google bots that you are the expert.
+You are the authority in your field.
+Material on your website is high-quality and trustworthy.
 Evaluate the performance metrics to gauge success or failure.
 Detailed and optimized pages which are specific about one service or product rank better than a page that has merged a bunch of varying or related products or services together.
 Fast loading websites outperform slow ones, and sites that keep content fresh are going to be more appealing.
 Improve content performance b answering some important questions.

 Some initial questions to ask regarding quality & authority: